Land Use and Zoning

 The Council is assisted in making zoning decisions by the Office of Zoning and Administrative Hearings.
 Zoning cases are first heard by the Hearing Examiner who compiles an official record for review by the Council.
 Councilmembers are not allowed to read or hear communications about a zoning case from the public.
 This is known as the ex parte rule.

 The Board of Appeals is composed of five citizen members appointed by the Council.
-When theZoning Ordinance provides that a land use is allowed only by "special exception," it is the task of the Board to determine whether the applicant meets the requirements stated in the law.
+When theZoning Ordinance provides that a land use is allowed only by "conditional use," it is the task of the Board to determine whether the applicant meets the requirements stated in the law.

 Three phases of development process allow public participation: